 Any deviation from the specified formats or incomplete submissions may lead to disqualification.

-All queries related to the RFP must be submitted using the prescribed format in Annexure V no later than 6th July 2025, 15:00 hrs.
 Bidders are urged to ensure clarity and completeness in all submissions, avoiding vague or broad queries.
-Each query must reference the relevant section number and point identifier within the RFP document.

-Queries, if any, must be submitted in the format provided in Annexure V by the stipulated deadline.

 RFP Structure and Navigation Guide

 The structure of this RFP comprises distinct sections and annexures that guide bidders through the scope, eligibility, evaluation, and submission requirements.
 Each section should be read in full.
 Notably, Section titles previously marked “TBD” have been updated for clarity.
 Bidders are advised to reference specific annexures including Annexure IX for technical specifications, Annexure XI for commercial bid format, and Annexure XII for performance bank guarantees.